lanl/singularity-eos/doc/sphinx/src/using-eos.rst

 where ``MeanIonizationState`` is shorthand for index 2, since you defined that overload.
 Note that the ``operator[]`` must be marked ``const``.
-"Vectorized" types such as ``MassFractions`` are expected to expose a public member field named ``n``, which can be utilized bya custom indexer class.
+"Vectorized" types such as ``MassFractions`` are expected to expose a public member field named ``n``, which can be utilized by a custom indexer class.
 For example:

 .. code-block:: cpp